 When making a Court of Protection application, there are two types of Deputy you can apply to act as:

-A Property and Financial Affairs Deputy is appointed to manage specific financial matters, such as handling someone’s bank account and paying bills.
-A Health and Welfare Deputy is responsible for handling someone’s daily routine and healthcare.
+A Property and Financial Affairs Deputy is appointed to manage specific financial matters, such as managing a person’s bank account and paying bills.
+A Health and Welfare Deputy is responsible for managing a person’s daily routine and healthcare.

 You can apply for a Court of Protection Order to be either or both types of Deputy, depending on the support your loved one needs.

-Our Court of Protection solicitors can help you in your role as a Deputy, supporting you with the decision-making process and advising you with the various administrative matters that come with the role.
+Our Court of Protection solicitors can help you in your role as a Deputy, supporting you with the decision-making process and advising you on the various administrative matters that come with the role.

 We can provide prompt guidance if an emergency application is required.

 The scope of a Deputyship Order (or Power of Attorney if in place) is often limited.
-This means if a decision falls outside of the parameters of the Order, it may be necessary to make a Court of Protection application to approve a one-off decision.
+This means that if a decision falls outside the parameters of the Order, a Court of Protection application may be necessary to approve a one-off decision.

 We can guide you through this process, ensuring you have all the information you need for a successful one-time application.